smitzkar/rlb_ampel/README.md

 # NOTES FOR SMITZKAR
 (not a proper README, yet)

+## bitmaps

+I really thought that urbanCompass had implemented the functionality to display text and update it.
+NOPE
+they just painted the text in paint.net or similar and display the converted image...

+So...
+I need to also write some code to take care of this if we actually want to display text and update it.
+Do I have the hours for this?

 ## hmpf

 apparently delay() on the esp32 wraps vTaskDelay(), so is nonblocking by default.
 Could have saved a lot of time knowing this. https://www.reddit.com/r/esp32/comments/poogbr/better_explanation_for_vtaskdelay_freertos/